scott-whitworth/space_genetics/Documentation/config_readme.md

 <h2>File and variable format for config file</h2>

-- The config file allows empty rows and comments ("//" at start of comment line) for formatting the presentation of the contents, also allows in-line comments with only requirement being a space from the value assignment
+- The config file allows empty rows and comments ("//" at start of comment line) for formatting the presentation of the contents.
+The file also allows in-line comments with the only requirement being a space after the value assignment
-- The parsing process currently does not attempt any verification of assigning values to variables (lack of assignment nor duplications).
-When reading values, it takes the assignment and uses the standard string to int/double for appriopriate variable types and does not currently handle arithmetic
+- The parsing process currently does not attempt any verification when assigning values to variables (lack of assignment nor duplications).
+When reading values, it takes the variable assignment and (for appropriate variable types) uses the standard string to int/double function.
+Variable assignment does not currently handle arithmetic operations
-- When reading the file, the assumption is made that the config file contains valid simple values for all variables.
-Also that there are no spaces until after the variable value assignment
+- When reading the file, assumptions are made that the config file contains valid simple values for all variables and that there are no spaces until after the variable value assignment

 <h2>Config file structure</h2>

 - Whenever the code runs, three config files are used to gather info
 - First, genetic.config is read.
 This file holds info on the details of how the genetic algorithim should run, such as how strong mutations are.
-- Second, mission.config is considered.
-It holds the goals (minimize relative speed) and retraints (triptime min/max) of the genetic algorithim.
-It also hold the file address for the target body.
+- Second, mission.config is opened.
+It holds the goals (Ex: relative speed)  of the genetic algorithim and the file name for the mission target file (Ex: psyche).
-- Finally, the file containing info on the target body for the run.
+- Finally, the file containing info on the target body for the run is read.
 The information should include final position and velocities for the origin, target, and any graviational assist body.
-It should also include info on the setup of the spacecraft for the mission.
+It should also include info on the setup of the spacecraft for the mission (like dry and fuel mass).

 <h2>The cudaConstants struct</h2>

 - In the code, the structure that uses the config file is called <b>cudaConstants</b> and is only accessed when being constructed (therefore changing the config file during a run would have no impact).
-- An overloaded << operator for cudaConstants that outputs the object's contents with labelling/formatting for better readibility to output onto terminal screen in the main function.
+- Contains an overloaded << operator for cudaConstants that outputs the object's contents with labelling/formatting for better readibility to print onto the terminal screen in the main() function.
-- For changing what config file is used, the file address can be changed where cudaConstants is declared within the main function in optimization.cu.
-Requires re-compiling the code.
+- For changing what config files are used, the file addresses can be changed in the cudaConstants constructor found in config.cpp.
+Requires re-compiling of the code.
-- Default address is "genetic.config" in same folder as the .exe file, optimization.cu has address set as "../Config_Constants/genetic.config".
+- The default addresses are relative, based off of the .exe file created in the Optimization folder (Ex: "../Config_Constants/<name\>.config").
-- If config file address is invalid, will output to terminal that is the case.
+- If the config file address is invalid, the program will output to terminal that this is the case.
 <br>

 # Values from genetic config